jlaua2/CS351--Group-12/README.md

 # Norms

 **Q4a:** How will your group handle situations when there is conflict in your group?
+We will reach out as a group to those who are having a dissagreement and find balance with a vote.
 **Q4b:** How will your group handle situations when a member is not contributing enough?
+If a certain team member isn't pulling their weight, the team will give a reminder of their duties and make sure progress is being made that day.
+If they continue to not do their role in the project we will meet in person to discuss a better way to resolve the issue.

 **Example:**
 *If there is a disagreement on direction, we will resolve it with a unanimous vote.*